csiro-data-school/python/_episodes/05-syntax.md

 > {: .solution}
 {: .challenge}

-Multi-line comments, or doc strings, are used to add documentation comments to scripts, functions, classes, modules, some of which will be covered in other episodes.
+Multi-line comments can be used as "doc strings" to add documentation comments to scripts, functions, classes, modules, some of which will be covered in other episodes, e.g. "Writing Functions".

 ## Indentation and Code Blocks
 Python uses indentation level to determine the start and end of code blocks - unlike many languages which use braces (`{` and `}`), or others that use keywords such as `begin` and `end`.